Astronomy/Astrophysics

 Astrophysics is science of the universe across a huge spectrum on linear scales.
 Bonn stands for theoretical but also experimental astrophysics from the Big Bang to the solar system.

-Euqipped with computer and telescope
+Equipped with computer and telescope

-The Argelander Institute für Astronomie (AIfA) covers the development of the entire observable universe in research and teaching.
+The Argelander Institute für Astronomie (AIfA) covers the evolution of the entire observable universe in research and teaching.
 It is the electromagnetic radiation that reveals to us the details of the smallest and also the largest structures in the universe.
 Therefore, we observe it from the X-ray to the long-wavelength radio range.
-Gravitational lenses serve us as natural telescopes to discover even the faintest and farest galaxies in the universe.
+Gravitational lenses serve us as natural telescopes to discover even the faintest and farthest galaxies in the universe.
 Using numerical methods, we trace the evolution of individual stars to the largest structures in the universe from observations.
 Stars do not form in isolation, but to hundreds and thousands together as members of stellar clusters in the very centers of molecular clouds.
 With telescopes across all continents of the Earth, as well as with airborne and satellite observatories, we observe all this in the greatest detail also the Milky Way and nearby galaxies.

 Research groups in Astronomy and Astrohysics